When ideals properly extend the class of Arbault sets: Introduction and the background

 Taking in particular $\iI = Fin$ one obtains the classical notion of characterized subgroups (Definition 2.1) which generates the class of Arbault sets as a basis while for the ideal $\iI_d$, the notion of statistically characterized subgroups (Definition 2.2) comes along \cite{DDB} which in turn generates the class of statistical Arbault sets as basis \cite{DGT} (a little more detailed discussion about characterized subgroups is given in Section 2 in order to make the article more accessible to readers).

-In this article our primary aim is to consider the ideal version of Arbault sets which automatically encompasses Arbault sets and statisticlly Arbault sets as special cases.
-However as it happens quite often, if one considers any arbitrary ideal, then the generalization may not yield any advantages, while on the contrary some of the existing results may break down.
+In this article our primary aim is to consider the ideal version of Arbault sets which automatically encompasses Arbault sets and its generalization, statisticlly Arbault sets as special cases.
+However as it happens quite often, if one considers any arbitrary ideal, then the generalization may not yield any advantage, while on the contrary some of the existing results may break down.
 As has been the case (again one may see \cite{KSW, LR} as examples of case study) when it comes to generalization using ideals, the most important fact that one has to keep in mind is "what type of ideals to consider" in order to obtain the desired results.
 Here our reference point is the ideal $\iI_d$ and the observation that it always produces a strictly bigger class of thin sets properly containing the class of Arbault sets.
 As a ``suitable class of ideals" containing the ideal $\iI_d$ one natural choice is the class of non-$snt$ ideals (where $snt$ stands for strongly non-translation invariant) but it is not at all obvious whether every member of this class would have the desired property.

-As it will be observed during the subsequent progress of this article, that for every ideal coming from the class of non-$snt$ ideals, the resulting class of $\iI$-Arbault sets indeed forms a new class of trigonometric thin sets properly containing the class of classical Arbault sets.
-The other advantage is that unlike the class of Arbault sets, it is much bigger and actually contains a large subfamily of $\NN$-sets, in particular, contains types of $\NN$-sets which have been extensively used in Fourier analysis.
+As it turns out, in a very non-trivial way, that for every ideal coming from the class of non-$snt$ ideals with a special property, the resulting class of $\iI$-Arbault sets indeed forms a new class of trigonometric thin sets properly containing the class of classical Arbault sets.
+The other advantage is that unlike the class of Arbault sets, This new class is much bigger and actually contains a large subfamily of $\NN$-sets, in particular, it contains types of $\NN$-sets which have been extensively used in Fourier analysis.
 In this particular respect this new class seems much more beneficial than the class of Arbault sets which is only known to contain $\NZ$-sets.

 Another very important takeaway is the following: In the rich theory of characterized subgroups (see \cite{DDG}) it has been known that every countable subgroup can be characterized but for uncountable Borel subgroups there have not been much clarity as also deficiency of examples of uncountable Borel subgroups which can not be characterized.
-In view of Theorem 2.10 one have lots of such examples.
+In view of Theorem 2.10 one has lots of such examples.